-The District's budget for 2019 budgets general property tax revenue of \$2,576,152 (based on an assessed valuation for the District of \$255,443,900) and a mill levy of 10.085.
+The District's budget for 2020 budgets general property tax revenue of \$4,771,972 (based on an assessed valuation for the District of \$473,175,230) and a mill levy of 10.085.

-On June 10, 2010 the City of Greeley and the District entered into a new intergovernmental service agreement beginning January 1, 2011 and will expire on December 31, 2020.
+On June 10, 2010 the City of Greeley and the District entered into an intergovernmental service agreement beginning January 1, 2011 and will expire on December 31, 2020.
+This agreement was amended and extended for an additional ten-year term in October 2019.
+The new expiration date is December 31, 2030.
 In the event of early contract termination, the Board of Directors has determined to set aside contingency funds to provide fire protection services.
 This contingency is reviewed annually.